KaterynaD/LCom_DW/dbt/LCom_DW/documentation/fact_opportunity_column_docs.md

 {% enddocs %}

 {% docs column_opportunity_number %}
-Opportunity Number - not available in SFDC as on 10/21/2025
+Opportunity Number - not available in SFDC as on 10/21/2025.
+Number__c SFDC Object attribute is used instead since opportunity_number column name is already widely used including Tableau and hard to fix everywhere.
 {% enddocs %}

 {% docs column_opportunity_score_id %}